 Four major collaborative field trips were carried out between 2009 and 2011, aiming to produce a detailed vegetation survey and to undertake general botanical collecting.
 Twelve different vegetation types have been studied, amongst which the most representative of the region are open formations such as highland rocky fields (campo rupestre) above 1,000 m, and semideciduous forest and cerrado between 700 and 900 m.
 Human impacts have also been analysed, and scientific papers and a photographic plant guide for the area are in preparation.

-The production of a checklist with 1,145 species of vascular plants, mostly illustrated with high-resolution images, has already proven to be extremely useful for collecting living plants and seeds to cultivate in the local botanical gardens, and to initiate a pilot project relating to local uses of plants.
-The discovery of at least 12 new species, and the rediscovery of at least four species previously thought to be extinct, are amongst the important outcomes of the intensive fieldwork.
+The production of a fieldguide with 1,145 species of vascular plants (Zappi et al. 2014), most of them illustrated with high-resolution images has proven to be extremely useful for collecting living plants and seeds to cultivate in the local botanical gardens, and to initiate a pilot project relating to local uses of plants.
+The discovery of several new species (Encholirium agavoides, E. ctenophyllum, Pilosocereus frewenii, Psyllocarpus densifolius, Xyris pirapamae, Vellozia sp. nov., Barbacenia sp. nov., Eremanthus sp. nov., Phyllanthus sp. nov. & Evolvulus sp. nov.) and the rediscovery of species previously known only by their type collection and/or thought to be extinct (Alcantarea hatschbachii, Lychnophora humillima, Gaylussacia riedelii) are amongst the important outcomes of the intensive fieldwork.

 The outputs of this project include detailed recommendations for conservation priorities in the region provided to the Parque Estadual do Intendente, increase in the knowledge of local plant uses, and the publication of a field guide to raise public awareness of the importance of local biodiversity.